dy/sprae/r&d.md

     - `:with` is main way to provide `auto` entry
       ~ we can sacrifice `auto`
     + can be replaced with `:='x=123'`
-  1.1 Slim `:with="{a,b,c}"` - just initializes vars
-    - Doesn't give easy init syntax
-    + Convevtional and not hard to implement
     - `:with` creates unnecessary updates, like one property updates whole object, and is often an overkill for memory.
   2. Use `:let="x, y=2"`?
     + Doesn't pollute scope but instead cleanly declares local variables